‘We are minutes away from death’: Gaza’s al-Shifa Hospital under attack

 Israel’s military has brought the war to the front gates of al-Shifa Hospital, Gaza’s biggest hospital complex, where thousands of injured and displaced people are trapped amid ferocious bombardment.

-“We are minutes away from imminent death,” Muhammad Abu Salmiya, al-Shifa Hospital’s director told Al Jazeera from inside the besieged facility on Saturday, where operations had to be suspended after it ran out of power and fuel.
+“We are minutes away from imminent death,” Muhammad Abu Salmiya, al-Shifa Hospital’s director, told Al Jazeera from inside the besieged facility on Saturday, where operations had to be suspended after it ran out of power and fuel.

 Keep readinglist of 3 items